toke-digital/toke/README.md

-# toke - vault driver
+# toke - A Driver for Hashicorp's Vault

 toke is a java driver for Hashicorp vault.
+It aims to implement a managed life-cycle product for secrets, tokens, and policies.

+### Origins

 I've used Steve Perkin's [BetterCloud driver](https://github.com/BetterCloud/vault-java-driver) successfully but I needed KVv2 support, which that project doesn't provide.
 They have a little different